metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 If you were to build the mint instruction manually, that information would be provided as a mixture of instruction arguments and remaining accounts.
 However, using our SDKs, each guard that requires additional information at mint time defines a set of settings that we call **Mint Settings**.
 These Mint Settings will then be parsed for you into whatever the program needs.

-A good example of guard that requires Mint Settings is the **NFT Payment** guard which requires the mint address of the NFT we should use to pay for the mint.
+A good example of a guard that requires Mint Settings is the **NFT Payment** guard which requires the mint address of the NFT we should use to pay for the mint.

 ![CandyMachinesV3-Minting2.png](/assets/candy-machine-v3/CandyMachinesV3-Minting2.png#radius)

-It is worth noting that some guards may not require any Mint Settings whilst still needing to pass guard-specific arguments or remaining account when minting.
+It is worth noting that some guards may not require any Mint Settings whilst still needing to pass guard-specific arguments or remaining accounts when minting.
 That’s because the SDKs are clever enough to fill in the gaps with the data that’s available to them, e.g. the initial settings of the guard.

-An example of such guard is the **Mint Limit** guard.
+An example of such a guard is the **Mint Limit** guard.
 This guard requires the address of the PDA account that will keep track of how many NFTs were minted by a given wallet.
-However, it does not require Mint Settings because the address of this PDA can be infered from other variables we already have such as the payer of the mint.
+However, it does not require Mint Settings because the address of this PDA can be inferred from other variables we already have such as the payer of the mint.

 [Each available guard](/programs/candy-machine/available-guards) contains its own documentation page and it will tell you whether or not that guard expects Mint Settings to be provided when minting.